-Doug has been in the live entertainment industry for over 30 years.
-His career started in the Queensland country town of Dalby and has led him to travel the world many times over.
-His specialty is lighting but his involvement in performance art has seen him in many roles from company management and design consultancy to loading 124 ton Antonov aircrafts in Russia for rock bands.
-He is now Manager of Lighting and Electrical Services at QPAC.
+Doug Brimblecombe’s (MIES, MLighting) career over 30 years in the live entertainment industry has taken him from his home town of Dalby in Southwest Queensland, across Australia and to many parts of the world.
+His specialty is performance lighting, but his involvement in performance art has seen him in many roles, from company management and design consultancy to memorable episodes such as loading 124 ton Antonov aircraft in Russia for international rock bands.

 Doug is a Member of the Illuminating Engineering Society of Australia and New Zealand (IESANZ) and is Vice President of the Queensland IESANZ Chapter Management Committee.

 He is a member of the Australian Lighting Industry Association (ALIA) and holds a Masters in Lighting (Physics).

 Jeremy is a Chartered Accountant with over 15 years experience assisting small and medium businesses to grow and thrive.

 He also brings a commercial focus to assisting businesses and their owners in both compliance and leveraging existing financial information flows to assist them in better managing their businesses.
 He holds and M.B.A. from the University of Queensland, together with business accounting degrees from Q.U.T.

 He is also a graduate of the Institute of Company Directors course.
 He is passionate about sharing his skills and knowledge with the broader community and assisting Anywhere Theatre Festival in its success.

 Helen is a fundraising, marketing and sponsorship executive with vast experience in all aspects of philanthropy and stakeholder engagement.